adam-p/yesterday-i-learned/linux.md

 * "Who cares" - [CarMoves](https://www.youtube.com/user/CarMoves)
 * Solaris has a version of `killall` that does not take parameters.
 It kills all killable processes.
 * [The K in KDE stood for Kool.](https://tlhp.cf/kde-history/) They had to drop that name before version 2.
+* >[`tee`](http://www.westwind.com/reference/os-x/commandline/pipes.html) allows you to both redirect output to a file, and pass it to further commands in the pipeline: `ps -ax | tee processes.txt | more`
+* The *SIGWINCH* signal is sent to a process when its controlling terminal changes its size.

 ## Tmux